 Having been scapegoated and played, the eternal caregiver is a self-inflicted victim role that narcissists make their victims adopt by exploiting their vulnerabilities.
 In a way, they are emotionally manipulating us into sacrificing ourselves on the altar of their false emotional needs, which are as hollow as their pathological ego.
 It’s time to step out of our people-pleaser roles and reclaim our true identities, to become more authentic and whole.

 You might be wondering why you feel the need to take care of everyone and everything.
 And if you don’t start taking care of yourself, might you become someone who gets burnt out and resentful?
 After all, it can be exhausting to have other people always relying on you.
 So take some time to get some rest.
 You deserve it after all!

 Cut yourself and everyone else some slack and let other people help too.
 As a bonus, if you make sure your own needs are satisfied, you’ll be in a much better position to give.

-Have a look at what your own needs and desires are, and practice saying yes to what your body, mind, and heart need.
+Have a look at your own needs and desires, and practice saying yes to what your body, mind, and heart need.